Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - After heavy rainfall

-- If salt levels fall below manufacturer recommendations
+- If salt levels fall below the manufacturer's recommendation

-Magnesium blends are another option for those wanting a softer swimming experience.
-These products can reduce the harsh feel often associated with traditional pool cleaning chemicals while still supporting sanitisation.
+Magnesium blends are another option for owners wanting a softer swimming feel.
+These products can reduce the harshness often associated with traditional pool chemicals while still supporting sanitisation.

 Shock Treatments: Restoring Water Quality

-Shock treatments involve adding a high dose of oxidising chemicals to break down organic contaminants and combined chlorine.
+Shock treatments add a high dose of oxidising chemicals to break down organic contaminants and combined chlorine (the stuff causing that "chlorine smell" that's actually a sign of low, not high, sanitiser).

 - If strong chlorine odours develop

-A properly executed shock treatment restores water clarity and resets sanitiser effectiveness.
-It should always be followed by water testing before swimmers return.
+A properly executed shock treatment restores clarity and resets sanitiser effectiveness.
+Always retest before letting swimmers back in.

 Safe Handling and Correct Dosing

-All pool chemicals in Coffs Harbour must be handled with care.
-Even common household pool products can cause injury if misused.
+All pool chemicals must be handled with care — even common household products can cause injury if misused.

 - Store chemicals in a cool, dry area